icelandico/geodev_site/src/lib/content/blog/big-integers-in-javascript.md

 ---
-templateKey: blog-post
-title: Handling big integers in JavaScript
+category: JavaScript
+date: 2022-03-24 11:18:43.330000+00:00
+description: '"Refresh your coding skills with Codewars katas!
+Learn how to handle large number multiplication in JavaScript, avoiding common pitfalls like exponential notation.
+Dive into the 4 kyu kata challenge and master string-based arithmetic."'
 slug: big integers in javascript
-date: 2022-03-24T11:18:43.330Z
-category: JavaScript
 tag:
 - javascript
 - basics
+templateKey: blog-post
+title: Handling big integers in JavaScript
 ---

 As a part of my training and to refresh myself on certain topics, I recently returned to solving katas from <a href="https://codewars.com">codewars</a>.
 After few easy ones I jumped to 4 kyu <a href="https://www.codewars.com/kata/55911ef14065454c75000062">kata</a> with the following instruction: